 - The individual’s expression of interest indicated that the individual possesses the basic qualifications for the position; and

 - The individual, at no point in the employer’s selection process before receiving an offer of employment from the employer, removed himself or herself from further consideration or otherwise indicated that he/she was no longer interested in the position.

 Q: What is the OFCCP’s definition of a candidate?

 A: The OFCCP does not define candidate.
-However, The Office of Diversity and Inclusion states a “candidate” as individuals who express interest in an opportunity but do not meet the definition of an applicant.
+However, The Office for Equity, Diversity, and Inclusion states a “candidate” as individuals who express interest in an opportunity but do not meet the definition of an applicant.

 Collection of OFCCP Data

 Q: If a candidate applies for more than one position, do they have to complete the EEO information more than once?